 Description

-Pane di Matera PGI is bread obtained from remilled semolina and/or durum wheat, of which at least 20% comes from local ecotypes and ancient varieties, to which natural yeast (Mother yeast), salt and water are added.
+Pane di Matera PGI is bread obtained from re-ground semolina and/or Durum wheat semolina, of which at least 20% comes from local ecotypes and old varieties, to which natural yeast (mother yeast), salt and water are added.

 Production Area